Walter Mercer: Life

 In the World War I he joined the Royal Army Medical Corps attached to the Kings Own Scottish Borderers and the Royal Scots Fusiliers.
 He served in France, Italy and the Mediterranean.
 He was invalided back to Britain and then served in the Bangour Military Hospital where he began to take an interest in orthopaedics.

 When he was demobilised in 1920 he went to work at Tynecastle Orthopaedic Clinic in Edinburgh.
 In 1925 he joined the staff of Edinburgh Royal Infirmary.
 He concurrently took on the role of thoracic surgeon at the South Eastern Counties of Scotland Sanatorium at East Fortune.

 In 1929 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Sir John Fraser, John Brown Clark, Arthur Logan Turner and George Fowlie Merson.

 In the World War II he was consultant orthopaedic surgeon to the Department of Health.

 He became the first Professor of Orthopaedic Surgery at the University of Edinburgh in 1948, and was knighted by Queen Elizabeth II in 1956.
 He was elected a member of the Aesculapian Club in 1953.
 He retired in 1958.
+In 1959 he was elected President of the Harveian Society of Edinburgh.

 He died on 23 February 1971.

 Memorials

 Mercer's name is one of the many carved names taken from the old Edinburgh Royal Infirmary on Lauriston Place and now displayed at the new facility at Little France.

+The Sir Walter Mercer medal is awarded annually to the highest scoring candidate in the Royal College Intercollegiate Specialty Examination in Trauma & Orthopaedic Surgery at the first attempt.